peachdocs/docs/en-US/howto/templates.md

 You can change it and use [Bootstrap](http://getbootstrap.com/) as your UI framework because you have full control of how templates are defined.
 Of course, you need first [import all the static resources](static_resources) you need to the `custom` directory.

+See [example of go-ini/ini package](https://ini.unknwon.io/) which uses [Material Design for Bootstrap](https://mdbootstrap.com/) as its UI Framework.

 ## Localization

 Peach uses [Macaron](http://go-macaron.com/)'s [i18n](http://go-macaron.com/docs/middlewares/i18n) middleware for localization, here is an example how to translate a string in the template: